 The mix of dates can be annoying and confusing for consumers.

-But in the meantime, how do you know when your food is safe to eat?
+Lawmakers are attempting to clear things up with consistent federal standards for food labeling, but in the meantime, how do you know when your food is safe to eat?

 For packaged foods, it’s much longer than you probably think.